Temperature measurement

-Temperature measurement (also known as thermometry) describes the process of measuring a current local temperature for immediate or later evaluation.
+Temperature measurement (also known as thermometry) describes the process of measuring a current temperature for immediate or later evaluation.
 Datasets consisting of repeated standardized measurements can be used to assess temperature trends.

 History

 Attempts at standardized temperature measurement prior to the 17th century were crude at best.
 For instance in 170 AD, physician Claudius Galenus mixed equal portions of ice and boiling water to create a "neutral" temperature standard.
 The modern scientific field has its origins in the works by Florentine scientists in the 1600s including Galileo constructing devices able to measure relative change in temperature, but subject also to confounding with atmospheric pressure changes.
 These early devices were called thermoscopes.
 The first sealed thermometer was constructed in 1654 by the Grand Duke of Tuscany, Ferdinand II.
-The development of today's thermometers and temperature scales began in the early 18th century, when Gabriel Fahrenheit produced a mercury thermometer and scale, both developed by Ole Christensen Rømer.
+The development of today's thermometers and temperature scales began in the early 18th century, when Daniel Gabriel Fahrenheit produced a mercury thermometer and scale, both developed by Ole Christensen Rømer.
 Fahrenheit's scale is still in use, alongside the Celsius and Kelvin scales.